Lislejoem/Minimum-Wage-by-State-1968-to-2020/README.md

 # US Minimum Wage by State from 1968 to 2020

 ## The Basics
-- **What is this?** In the United States, states and the federal government set minimum hourly pay that workers can receive to ensure that citizens experience a minimum quality of life.
+- **What is this?** In the United States, states and the federal government set minimum hourly pay ("minimum wage") that workers can receive to ensure that citizens experience a minimum quality of life.
 This [dataset](Minimum%20Wage%20Data.csv) provides the minimum wage data set by each state and the federal government from 1968 to 2020.

 - **Why did you put this together?** While looking online for a clean dataset for minimum wage data by state, I was having trouble finding one.
 I decided to create one myself and provide it to the community.